 - Challenging themselves to make Mercy a positive experience for all

-- Planning and implementation of Mercy Week, including Bowl-a-Thon.
+- Planning and implementation of Mercy Week, including the student fundraiser.

 - Planning Winter Semi-Formal and Junior/Senior Prom.

 - Planning Halloween dance and school celebrations.